Wilder D. Bancroft

 ECS President | 1919-1920

-Dr. Bancroft was elected President of The Electrochemical Society twice 1905 and 1919 (the only president to do so).
-He was made an Honorary Member of The Electrochemical Society in 1925.
-He was made an Honorary Member of London Chemical Society and the Soc.
-Chim. de France.
+Dr. Bancroft was elected President of The Electrochemical Society in 1905 and 1919 (the only president to be elected twice).
+He was made an Honorary Member of The Electrochemical Society in 1925 and an Honorary Member of London Chemical Society and Société Chimique de France.